Toward precision physics tests with future COHERENT detectors: Theoretical Framework and Sensitivities strategy

-with $Z (N)$ being the number of protons (neutrons) and $F_{Z(N)}\left(|\vec{q}|^2\right)$ the proton (neutron) nuclear form factor which describes the loss of coherence as a function of the momentum transfer $\left( |\vec{q}| \right)$~\cite{AtzoriCorona:2023ktl} and depends on the corresponding nuclear rms radius.
+with $Z (N)$ being the number of protons (neutrons) and $F_{Z(N)}\left(|\vec{q}|^2\right)$ the proton (neutron) nuclear form factor which describes the loss of coherence as a function of the momentum transfer $\left( |\vec{q}| \right)$~\cite{AtzoriCorona:2023ktl}.
+We employed the analytical Helm parameterization~\cite{Helm:1956zz}, which depends on the corresponding nuclear rms radius, to describe the nuclear form factors.
+The Helm form factor is practically equivalent to the other two well-known parameterizations, i.e., the symmetrized Fermi~\cite{Piekarewicz:2016vbn} and Klein-Nystrand~\cite{Klein:1999qj} ones.
 While proton rms radii have been precisely measured for a large number of nuclei~\cite{Fricke:1995zz,Angeli:2013epw}, neutron radii are still poorly known.
 Therefore, we rely on the predictions from nuclear shell models (NSM)~\cite{Hoferichter:2020osn}.
 Namely, we consider

 Finally, the coefficients $g_{V}^{n}$ and $g_{V}^{p}$ represent the weak neutral-current vector coupling of the neutrino with the neutron and the proton, respectively.
 Interestingly, $g_{V}^{p}$ depends on the weak mixing angle, a crucial parameter of the electroweak theory.
 In the SM, the couplings can be evaluated including the contribution of radiative corrections~\cite{AtzoriCorona:2024rtv,AtzoriCorona:2023ktl,Erler:2013xha,PhysRevD.110.030001}, resulting in